 CAT Tools and Translation Memories

-CAT tools actually enable human translators to leverage approved past quality translations in an environment that allows for quick and easy access to translation memories.
-CAT tools also provide a means to build on past translation memories or create new memories through corrections or the translation of new segments.
-Trusted Translations utilizes CAT Tools and translation memories to improve quality and lower costs.
+CAT tools enable human translators to leverage previously approved quality translations in an environment that allows for quick and easy access to translation memories.
+CAT tools also provide a means to build on past translation memories or to create new memories through corrections and/or the translation of new segments.
+This iterative process is key to constantly improving our quality and delivery time.

 CAT Tools and Repetitions